sanaullahmohammed/sanaullahmohammed/README.md

 I'm **Mohammed Sanaullah** from Bengaluru, India.

 - I'm a **Software Engineer** and I specialize in creating secure and scalable fullstack web applications.
-- I work as a Software Design Engineer at a Startup 🏢
+- I work as a Software Design Engineer at a Startup.
-- I love exploring and learning new technologies ✨
+- I'm a Clean Code affectionado.

 <!--
 ### What's my development setup?